 Welcome to Spark Change Nutrition!
 I’m so glad that you’re here!
 This blog covers a lot of nutrition- and health-related topics that are near and dear to my heart.
 Overall, the goal of this blog is to teach you about real nutrition, to help you feel confident in what you are eating and/or feeding your family, and to be at peace with food.

-I’ve divided the blog into six categories, each of which represents a different aspect of the journey to better eating.
+I’ve divided the blog into four categories, each of which represents a different aspect of the journey to better eating.
 I’ve set them up to go in order, but feel free to start at whichever place feels most relevant to you right now:

 As you can see, this blog will take you through the entire process of creating and savoring a balanced meal from start to finish.
 This includes everything from learning what a balanced meal is to sitting down and enjoying it bite by bite.
 Along the way, you will learn how to make lasting behavior changes, and you will become informed about how your food choices can impact the wellbeing of both yourself and the planet.